timothyLeeXQ/Prediction-and-Inference-with-F1-Data/reports/documents/Inferential.md

 ## Method and Statistical Approach

+### The data
+Data on F1 races from 1950 to 2017 were obtained as part of a class on applied data science.
+The data seem similar to [this set from
+Kaggle](https://www.kaggle.com/cjgdev/formula-1-race-data-19502017), which can be used for easy reference on what data is available.

 ### Modelling Approach
 I use logistic regression to model the impact of the variables and their interactions on the chance of finishing second.
 Logistic regression models the probability of a certain event, as opposed to it not happening, given changes in the values/presence or absence of certain factors.
 Here, we seek to model how the probability of a number 2 finish changes in relation to the factors and interactions stated above.
 This will help us explain why a driver finishes second.